muchhalsagar88/Queues/README.md

 Cache, Proxies, Queues
 =========================

+This is the fork of the Redis workshop repository provided in the class.
+I have included the Load Balancer proxy code in this repository under a separate file named `proxy-server.js`

 ### Setup

 * Clone this repo, run `npm install`.
 * Install redis and run on localhost:6379
+* Start the proxy server using

 ### A simple web server